Circles of Support and Accountability Logo

 Circles of Support and Accountability (CoSA) offers a caring community around people with offending histories, who are at high risk of harming themselves and others.
-Volunteers and staff offer a supportive space to those integrating into the community after incarceration, serving Probation or Parole, or simply feel they need additional support to live safely.
+Volunteers and staff offer a supportive space to those integrating into the community after incarceration, those serving Probation or Parole, or those who simply feel they need additional support to live safely.

 CoSA’s approach is based heavily on the philosophy of restorative justice.
 We utilize a holistic approach, focusing on mending relationships affected by the offence, holding offenders accountable for harms they caused, and building stronger and safer communities.
+While much of society considers high-risk individuals as hopeless, CoSA’s approach has been shown to reduce recidivism rates by 72- 83%.
+The mantra of the program is no more victims.

 At the centre of every circle is its Core Member, the individual with an offence history.
 Core Members voluntarily seek a Circle of Support and are included from the beginning in all decision-making regarding their safe and healthy integration into the community.
 Each circle consists of one Core Member, one CoSA Staff Person, and 3-5 trained Support Volunteers.